vzcaffaro/programming-languages-2020/assignment-1.md

 ### An interpreter for abstract syntax (2 points)

-Download the [file `numbers3.hs`](src/Haskell/numbers3.hs).
+Download the [template `numbers3.hs`](src/Haskell/numbers3.hs).
 It contains the definition of a language for arithmetic expressions and an interpreter evaluating these expressions into the Haskell integers:

     data Exp = Num Int | Plus Exp Exp | Times Exp Exp